 Toilets are important – very important.
 When you have an issue, you do not want to wait hours for an expert to arrive.
 They often fix the problem in minutes and leave you with a large bill.
 So here are ten things you should check, before you call the plumber in Katy, TX.

-You’ll need to open the tank to examine the fill mechanism.
+You’ll need to open the tank to examine the filling mechanism.
 There are two basic parts, the fill valve, located on the side by the water inlet, and the flapper, in the bottom of the tank.

 - Fix the handle